Brookies are a dessert mash-up of epic proportions. Because why pick between chocolate chip cookies and brownies when you can have them both?

 - No time to bake brownies from scratch?
 Your favorite brownie mix will do in a pinch.

 - Forget the diet!
-Add Oreo cookies or Reese’s Peanut Butter Cups in between the cookie and brownie layers to make an even more indulgent dessert.
+Add Oreo cookies or Reese’s Peanut Butter Cups in between the cookie and brownie layers.
+This makes an even more indulgent dessert.

-- Sprinkle chocolate chips, butterscotch chips, nuts, or sprinkles over the brownie batter.
+- Add fun toppings!
+Sprinkle chocolate chips, butterscotch chips, nuts, or sprinkles over the brownie batter.

-- Store the brookies in an air-tight container for up to a week.
-Warm them in the microwave for several seconds or serve at room temperature.
+Store the brookies in an air-tight container at room temperature.
+They will last for up to 1 week.
+Warm them in the microwave for several seconds or serve as is.

 More Bar Recipes You’ll Love